 To determine the amount of barrier water estimated for the ensuing year, WRD under an Agreement with LACDPW gets annual estimates from the expected demand at the barriers.
-WRD reviews these estimates, reviews recent 5-year averages of actual injection amounts, and makes adjustments as necessary.
-For the ensuing year, WRD estimates the West Coast Basin Barrier Project will require 17,000 AF, of which all will be recycled water from WBMWD's Edward C. Little Water Recycling Facility assuming the project is completed this year as planned.
-For the Dominguez Gap Barrier Project, a total of 7,000 AF will be needed, of which half will be imported water and half recycled water from the City of Los Angeles' Terminal Island Treatment Plant.
-For the Alamitos Barrier Project, 4,100 AF will be required by WRD (does not include barrier water purchased by Orange County Water District for their side of the barrier), which includes 3,700 AF of recycled water from the expanded VanderLans plant and 400 AF of imported water.
+WRD reviews these estimates; reviews recent 5-year averages of actual injection amounts, and makes adjustments as necessary.
+For the ensuing year, WRD estimates the West Coast Basin Barrier Project will require 19,000 AF, of which the majority (17,000 AF) will be recycled water from WBMWD's Edward C.

+Little Water Recycling Facility and the remaining 2,000 AF will be imported water.
+For the Dominguez Gap Barrier Project, a total of 8,000 AF is expected to be needed, of which 4,800 AF will be recycled water from the City of Los Angeles' Terminal Island Treatment Plant and 3,200 AF will be imported water.
+This will keep the barrier at its allowed 60-month running average of 50% recycled water.
+For the Alamitos Barrier Project, a total of 5,300 AF will be required by WRD (does not include barrier water purchased by Orange County Water District for their side of the barrier), which includes 4,240 AF of recycled water from the expanded Leo J. Vander Lans Water Treatment Facility plant and 1,060 AF of imported water.
+Although the Vander Lans facility is permitted for 100% recycled water, imported water is still needed temporarily until the barrier is able to full receive recycled water.

-The total barrier demand for WRD in the ensuing year is estimated at 28,100 AF, including 3,900 AF imported water (14%) and 24,200 AF of recycled water (86%) (see Table 9).
+The total barrier demand for WRD in the ensuing year is estimated at 32,300 AF, including 6,260 AF imported water (19%) and 26,040 AF of recycled water (81%) (See Table 9).